List of Linux Environment Variables and How to Set Them

 VARIABLE_NAME="Value text"

-Now that you have a basic understanding of what Linux environment variables are, here’s a list of the popular environment variables.
+Now that you understand what Linux environment variables are, here’s a list of the popular environment variables.

 The Most Common Environment Variables

 Linux environment variables store values that help the system and the applications discover user preferences.
-Here’re some standard globally available environment variables that store important information about user preferences and options.
+Some standard globally available environment variables store necessary user preferences and options information.

-PATH: This variable contains a colon-separated list of folders where the system should look for system and user files.
+PATH: The path environment variable contains a colon-separated list of folders where the system should look for system and user files.

 HOME: The location of the logged-in user’s home directory.